run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * The [eksctl](https://eksctl.io/){target=_blank} tool is one of the options to create an AWS EKS cluster, By default, it installs the NVIDIA device plugin, Use the flag `--install-nvidia-plugin=false` to disable this install (as we want the NVIDIA GPU Operator to install it instead)
     * Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__ version 1.9 or higher.
 EKS installs NVIDIA drivers on the GPU nodes.
 As such, you must use the flags: `--set driver.enabled=false --set toolkit.enabled=false --set migManager.enabled=false`.

-Additional Notes:
+=== "GKE"
+    Google provides a different method for installing NVIDIA Device drivers and the NVIDIA device plug-in.
+Detailed [here](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#installing_drivers){target=_blank}.

+    Using the GPU Operator is not an option.
+You will need to manually install the [Kubernetes Node feature discovery](https://github.com/kubernetes-sigs/node-feature-discovery){target=_blank}, [NVIDIA GPU feature discovery](https://github.com/NVIDIA/gpu-feature-discovery){target=_blank} and [NVIDIA DCGM exporter](https://github.com/NVIDIA/dcgm-exporter){target=_blank}.
+The installation is not trivial and we recommend contacting Run:ai customer support.

+!!!
+Notes
     * Use the default namespace `gpu-operator`.
 Otherwise, you must specify the target namespace using the flag `runai-operator.config.nvidiaDcgmExporter.namespace` as described in [customized cluster installation](customize-cluster-install.md).
-* Note that the NVIDIA document contains a separate section in the case where the NVIDIA CUDA Toolkit is already installed on the nodes.
+    * NVIDIA drivers may already be installed on the nodes.
+Use the NVIDIA GPU Operator flags `--set driver.enabled=false --set toolkit.enabled=false --set migManager.enabled=false`.
     * To work with _containerd_ (e.g. for Tanzu), change the [defaultRuntime](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#chart-customization-options){target=_blank} accordingly.
     * If you are using [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} then NVIDIA prerequisites are already installed and you may skip to the next step.

 ???
 "Run:ai 2.3 or earlier"
     * Run:ai has customized the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin){target=_blank} and [NVIDIA DCGM Exporter](https://github.com/NVIDIA/gpu-monitoring-tools){target=_blank}.
 Run the following to disable the existing plug-ins: